Fair use is a set of broad criteria identified in Section 107 of the Copyright Act of 1976

 financial gain from the creation and sale of his work.
 If usage of the

-material negatively impacts the author’s ability to realize revenue, it
+material negatively impacts the author’s ability to realize revenue it

-will not be protected under the doctrine of fair use.
+will not be considered fair use.